AbhiJ2706/ds-workshops/README.md

 Part 2: `preprocessing_matplotlib.ipynb`: an example of preprocessing and data examination with numpy and pandas, and an introduction to visualization with MatPlotLib.

-Part 3: `in progress`: an introduction to developing models and picking the best one for your project, using scikit-learn, scipy, and tensorflow.
+Part 3: `machine_learning.ipynb`: an introduction to developing models and picking the best one for your project, using scikit-learn, scipy, and tensorflow.